ucsb-cs156/w22/_lectures/lect02.md

 ![fill-in-section-heading-50.png](fill-in-section-heading-50.png)

 You earn 50 points towards the individual part of today's participation when you create your individual part of the repo.
+You only need the heading; no content yet,  that's for Thursday.

 # Homework for Thursday

+This is your homework for Thursday; you don't need to do it right now.
+Just read over it and make sure you understand it.

 Between now and Thursday, read over the part of the paper that you were assigned, and think about these questions, and write something in your .md file for each of these questions.
 This will count as an individual homework grade, H00, due Thursday.